AnaZonia/moon_notes/Ana Did Science Today.md

 Must be patient - just let it run and work on the abstract.

+- Was not necessary - I believe it was just a matter of scaling.
+The algorithm was running on the mature forest biomass resampled to 30m, which is completely unnecessary.
+I am running it again now with the original 100m resolution.

 ## 8/07, Mon - PRISM and mature forest

 Getting mature forest biomass with relation to edge pixels.